Multiple giant eruptions and X-ray emission in the recoiling AGN/LBV candidate SDSS1133: Discussion

-Instead, if we consider that $z \sim 0.01$ (corresponding to $\sim$ 20~mag in the non-outbursting phase of SDSS1133) is the maximum possible redshift where SDSS1133-like objects in their faint phase can be detected, the same calculation results in the volumetric rate of $\sim 16,000$~Gpc${}^{-3}$.
+The volumetric rate of the SDSS1133-like LBV objects may roughly be estimated by the fact that there are only two objects found to be offset from the host galaxy nucleus among 3,579 broad H$\alpha$ emission lines objects at $z<0.31$ targeted by the 8,032~deg${}^{2}$ SDSS-I/II spectroscopic survey \citep[$>1,000$~km~s${}^{-1}$;][]{aba09,ste12,koss14}.
+Among the two objects, one is SDSS1133, and another is Mrk~739, but Mrk~739 is confirmed to be a dual AGN \citep{kos11}.
+The comoving volume within redshift $z=0.31$ is 7.8 Gpc${}^{3} \times (8,032/41,253)$ = 1.5~Gpc${}^{3}$ \footnote{$\Lambda$CDM cosmology of $\Omega_{\Lambda}=0.7$, $\Omega_{\text{m}}=0.3$, and $H_{0}=70$~km~s${}^{-1}$~Mpc${}^{-1}$ is assumed}, thus the volumetric rate of SDSS1133-like objects may be estimated as $\sim 0.7$~Gpc${}^{-3}$.
 The estimated rate of the SDSS1133-like LBV objects is much less than the core-collapse SN rate in the local Universe \citep[$\sim 100,000$~Gpc${}^{-3}$~yr${}^{-1}$;][]{per20}.
 It may indicate that at most a few percent of core-collapse SN progenitors experience the SDSS1133-like long-lasting ($> 60$~years) bright LBV eruption phase.
-This may be consistent with the scenario that LBVs with enhanced mass-loss end up with (super-luminous) SNe IIn, i.e., a rare population of core-collapse SNe \citep{ofe14,smi17,str20}.
+This may be consistent with the scenario that LBVs with enhanced mass-loss end up with (super-luminous) SNe IIn, i.e., a rare population of core-collapse SNe \citep{ofe14,smi17,str21}.

 The above volumetric rate estimate ignores several objects similar to SDSS1133 individually reported in the literature; for example, PHL~293B, which is found in a local blue compact dwarf galaxy at $z=0.00517$, is suggested to be another example belonging to the same class of extragalactic transient/variable as SDSS1133 \citep[e.g.,][]{izo09,ter14,bur20,all20}.
 Another similar object is recently reported by ZTF \citep[AT2018kle at $z=0.013$ with the peak absolute magnitude of $M_{g} = -16.34$;][]{per20}, which is classified as an eruption of a LBV.
-It is worth noticing that the spectral resemblance between SDSS1133 and broad line AGNs suggests that many SDSS1133-like objects are missed by the current surveys; for example, a fraction of nuclear/off-nuclear AGN-like objects can actually be LBVs \citep[e.g.,][]{izo07,izo08,baldassare16,simmonds16,bur20b,war20}.
+It is worth noticing that the spectral resemblance between SDSS1133 and broad line AGNs suggests that many SDSS1133-like objects are missed by the current surveys; for example, a fraction of nuclear/off-nuclear AGN-like objects can actually be LBVs \citep[e.g.,][]{izo07,izo08,baldassare16,simmonds16,bur21,war21}.
 In this sense, the volumetric rate of the SDSS1133-like objects could be higher than the above estimate, and more comprehensive survey is needed to quantify the true occurrence rate of the SDSS1133-like objects.